 Doors are critical within feng shui.
 They represent your voice, communication and the opportunities that can come into your life.
 For this very reason, the doors within your home should be kept in good condition.
 Make sure that all your doors can open up a full 90 degrees.
 Obstructions or clutter behind the entry signifies that you aren’t open to all the opportunities that come your way.

 On top of that, check that all your doors function correctly.
 Things like squeaky hinges, difficulty with hardware or ease of opening and closing.
-These details are said to affect how the energy finds its way to you, therefore you the process to be as smooth as possible.
+These details are said to affect how the energy finds its way to you, therefore you want the process to be as smooth as possible.

 Position Yourself For Success